I hate social media, yet it brought me everything

 AI hands everyone the same answers, so the one thing that stays yours is how you see a problem.
 Your angle, and everything you’ve been through that nobody else has.

-Mine came from a brain that never worked like everyone else’s.
 Yours comes from somewhere too, and hiding it is the one mistake you can’t afford anymore.

-How I can help you
+How can I help you?

 Reputation